nbaak/c-tutorials/Readme.md

 ### Double Linked List
-![DoubleLinkedList](doc/double_linked_list.png "Double Linked List") The double linked List contains Nodes with the Information of the previous and the next Node.
+![DoubleLinkedList](doc/double_linked_list.png "Double Linked List")

+The double linked List contains Nodes with the Information of the previous and the next Node.

 ## Stack
 ![Stack](doc/stack.png "Stack")

 Examples of an Array based Stack and a List based Stack.

 Stacks are Data Structures where you can Add (push) and Remove/Get (Pop) Data only from one End.
 This is known as the First in Last out (Filo) Principe.

-## TODO: Queue
+## Queue
 Queues are Data Structures where you can Add Data from one End but you can Access it only from the other End, known as First In First out (FIFO).

+## Pointers
+A small collection to play with basic pointer functions.

+## Matrix
+The attempt to build a 2 Dimensional Matrix of the Size NxM.

 ## What is this for
 This small "Tutorial" is more for my self to write down the basic things about C and Pointers.
 But if others find this useful they are invied to use and alter my stuff as they want.
 If you have some ideas for improvement, let me know!